betaflight/betaflight/docs/Inflight Adjustments.md

 Settings can be saved when disarmed using stick positions: Throttle Low, Yaw Left, Pitch Low, Roll Right.

-## Adjustment switches
+#### Adjustment switches

+The Adjustment switch is associated with the Adjustment Channel.
 The switch can be a ON-OFF-ON, POT or momentary ON-OFF-ON switch.
 The latter is recommended.

 When the switch is returned to the center position the value will not be increased/decreased.

 Each time you can press the switch high/low and then return it to the middle the value will change at least once, you do not have to wait before pressing the switch again if you want to increase/decrease at a faster rate.
 While the adjustment switch held is high/low, the adjustment function applies and increases/decreases the value being adjusted twice a second and the flight controller will beep shorter/longer, respectively.
 The system works similar to how a keyboard repeat delay works.

 Hint: With OpenTX transmitters you can combine two momentary OFF-ON switches to control a single channel.
 You could make it so that a momentary switch on the left of your transmitter decreases the value and a momentary switch on the right increases the value.
 Experiment with your mixer!

+### Absolute mode

+The adjustment is made where the Adjustment Channel is an Aux channel connected to a pot (knob/slider).
+This provides an easier approach than using the Increment/Decrement mode as it is easier to keep track of the setting.

+Note that if the same pot is used as the Adjustment Channel to make multiple adjustments, there is a risk of a jump in values of the second setting when switching from the first if the pot is not centered.
+To avoid this it is recommended that if adjusting two different settings using the same pot, a three position switch be used for the Range Channel, with neither setting associated with the middle position.

 ## Configuration